elieserme/hackintosh/README.md

 ## Windows 10

-- If you plan to have Windows setup, it must be **installed first** in it's own disk;
+- If you plan to have Windows setup, it must be **installed first** on it's own disk;
 - Use your **motherboard and AMD drivers** supplied.
 For **WIFI/Bluetooth** drivers, [download](http://en.fenvi.com/en/download_zx.php) from Fenvi.

 ## MacOS 11 Big Sur